eddiemyers/radseq-tutorial/command_line_basics.md

 This quick-start guide covers essential command-line tools used throughout this project.
 It assumes you're working on a Unix-based system (Linux or macOS) or using a terminal in a conda environment.

+Learning the command line is essential in reproducible bioinformatics.
+Even a small toolbox of commands helps you:
+- Handle large datasets
+- Automate workflows
+- Debug efficiently

 ---

 ##  File System Navigation